DiamondLightSource/blueapi/writing-plans-readme/_sources/user/how-to/write-plans.rst.txt

 Docstrings
 ^^^^^^^^^^

-When importing plans blueapi constructs a context and schemas, which includes the docstrings of imported Plans. **These should therefore explain as much about the scan as cannot be ascertained from its arguments and name**.
+Blueapi plan schemas include includes the docstrings of imported Plans. **These should therefore explain as much about the scan as cannot be ascertained from its arguments and name**.
 This may include units of arguments (e.g. seconds or microseconds), its purpose in the function, the purpose of the plan etc.

 .. code:: python